 Legality does not alter power dynamics in the industry significantly with (local) white men with excess income purchasing access to socially isolated impoverished (migrant) women.
 Legality says that the women’s marginalization doesn’t matter and that no great harm is done paying to access someone in visible distress.
 Men get away with raping women in prostitution all the time – is it surprising that they think no one will care all that much about a missing or dead “hooker”?
 Legality does not dissuade organized crime from profiting, instead they become (semi) legal business men and according to experts control the majority of the milieu.

-Nonetheless a debate is evolving and there are more and more voices supporting drastic change, but most would still prefer to see these murders as tragic outliers not as culminations of exploitative systems of power and millennia old patriarchy.
-Question is now whether we let them.
+Nonetheless a debate is evolving and there are more and more voices supporting drastic change, but most would still prefer to see these murders as tragic outliers, not as culminations of exploitative systems of power and millennia-old patriarchy.
+The question is now whether we let them.

 Remembering those murdered in German prostitution (1982-2020)